BLACK HOLE BODY PIERCING

 Aftercare

-How to Take Care of Your New Piercing as it Heals
+How to Care for Your Healing Piercing

 • Get some rest and take it easy.
 Get plenty of sleep and try to maintain a low-stress lifestyle.